Varvara Filiou: Career

+2010-2012

-She has competed at the 2010 World Championships in Moscow where she finished 41st in qualifications and at the 2011 World Championships in Montpellier, France where she qualified for the All-around finals and finished 23rd.
+She has competed at the 2010 World Championships in Moscow, Russia, where she finished 41st in qualifications and at the 2011 World Championships in Montpellier, France where she qualified for the All-around finals and finished 23rd.
 She won the silver in all-around at the 2012 Kalamata Cup ahead of Ganna Rizatdinova.
 She finished 13th in all-around at the 2012 European Championships.
 Filiou missed qualifying for the 2012 Olympics finishing 11th in London Gymnastics Olympics Test Event.

+2013

 In 2013, she competed in the 2013 World Cup and 2013 Grand Prix Series.
 Filiou started her season competing at the 2013 Moscow Grand Prix.
 She won bronze in all-around at the 2013 Kalamata Cup.
 At the 2013 European Championships in Vienna, Austria, Filiou qualified to her first event final in ribbon where she finished 8th.
 She finished 10th in all-around at the 2013 Summer Universiade in Kazan, Russia.
 She won the silver medal in all-around at the 2013 Mediterranean Games.
 She then competed at the 2013 World Championships where she qualified to her first event final in ribbon finishing 4th behind Belarusian Melitina Staniouta.
 In the All-around final, Filiou finished 8th at Worlds behind of Ukrainian Alina Maksymenko.

+2014

 In 2014, Filiou started her season competing at the 2014 Holon Grand Prix where she finished 13th in the all-around.
 On May 3–5, Filiou then competed at the 2014 Kalamata Cup and won the all-around silver behind Melitina Staniouta.
 Filiou then competed at the 2014 Corbeil-Essonnes World Cup and finished 6th in all-around behind Katsiaryna Halkina and qualified to 3 event finals.
 On June 10–15, Filiou competed at the 2014 European Championships and finished 16th in all-around.
 On August 8–10, Filiou finished 6th in all-around at the 2014 Sofia World Cup and qualified to all 4 event finals for the first time in her World Cup series competition.
 On September 5–7, at the 2014 World Cup Final in Kazan, Russia, after a series of errors in all 4 apparatus left Filiou finishing 32nd in all-around finals.
 On September 22–28, Filiou competed at the 2014 World Championships where she finished 20th in the all-around finals.